kputhanangadi/NeuralDrive/README.md

-# [AutoPilot] Project
+# NeuralDrive

-This project is focused on creating a self-driving car using the PiCar platform and a machine learning neural network model.
+This project is focused on creating a self-driving car using the PiCar platform applying a machine-learning neural network model to sustain autonomous driving capabilities on a mapped track.

 ## Features